Uberi/Arduino-CommandParser/README.md

 Quickstart
 ----------

 Search for "CommandParser" in the Arduino Library Manager, and install it.
-Now you can try a quick example sketch:
+Now you can try a quick example sketch that accepts commands over serial:

 ```cpp
 #include <CommandParser.h>